PhillipLy/CS483/README.md

-# Heart Disease and Air Quality
+# Heart Disease and Air Quality Datasets
 CPSC 483 - Data Mining and Pattern Recognition - Implementation of Machine Learning Algorithms

 Steps to Replicate Our Results